legendarycode3/shared-wallet/README.md

 * ****Reduces Internal Fraud and Misuse of Funds:****
 * ****Supports Flexible Governance Structures:****
 * ****Enables Automated Treasury Operations:****
 * ****Strengthens Trust Among Stakeholders:**** Trust is often a major challenge when multiple parties manage shared funds.
 A Shared Wallet replaces trust in individuals with trust in transparent smart contract rules.
-Participants can verify wallet balances,
+Participants can verify wallet balances, transaction history, and